derikb/chaos-in-cowtown/README.md

 # chaos-in-cowtown
-A western skirmish game of carousing cowboys based on the Riot Dice system
+A western skirmish game of carousing cowboys powered by Riot Dice, an open-source rules engine by Mike Hutchinson (https://planetsmashergames.com/riot-dice).